St Joseph's Higher Secondary School, Cuddalore

-St Joseph's Higher Secondary School is one of the schools of India located in Cuddalore, Tamil Nadu.
+St Joseph's Higher Secondary School is one of the schools of India located in Tamil Nadu.

 St Joseph's High School which was started in 1868.
 This school was elevated into a college in 1884 through the efforts of Father Tarbes and was affiliated to the University of Madras.
 The District - Gazetteer, Cuddalore District has recorded that the prime educational institution and the only college in the District in the 19th century was the St Joseph's College.
 It once again became a High School in 1909 due to the financial constraints.

 Since then there have been several attempts to revitalize the college.
 The college was reborn as the St Joseph's College of Arts and Science in 1991.
 The college was inaugurated on 11 October 1991, at a stately function presided over by Bhishma Narain Singh, the then Governor of Tamil Nadu.

 The School bears the Motto Labor omnia vincit, meaning "Hard work conquers all".